What Is Camp Lejeune?

 New Federal Law Allows for Compensation

-In March 2022, the House passed the Honoring Our PACT Act of 2021, which includes the Camp Lejeune Justice Act of 2022.
+In August 2022, the President signed the Honoring Our PACT Act of 2022 bill into law.
+The bill includes the Camp Lejeune Justice Act of 2022.

-Under the proposed law, which is expected to pass the Senate, people who developed health problems may be able to file a Camp Lejeune water contamination lawsuit for compensation for their illnesses.
+Under the law people who developed health problems may be able to file a Camp Lejeune water contamination lawsuit for compensation for their illnesses.
 The law also allows people who were in-utero to file a claim.

 People exposed for at least 30 days between Aug.
 1, 1953 and Dec.
 31, 1987 who developed health issues linked to contaminated water at the base may qualify for compensation, according to guidelines in the bill.